xiongemi/my-ai-app/README.md

 3. Choose input mode:
    - **File Path**: Enter a local file path to review
    - **PR Link**: Enter a GitHub PR URL (e.g., `https://github.com/owner/repo/pull/123`)
+4. Optionally:
-4. Optionally customize the system prompt
+   - Customize the system prompt
+   - Upload a repository context file (e.g., README, architecture docs)
+   - Configure fallback models (for Vercel AI Gateway)
 5. Click "Review Code" to start the review
+6. Use the "Stop" button to cancel a request if needed
+7. View token usage for each review in the response

 ### Chat

 1. Navigate to `/chat`
 2. Select your AI provider and model
+3. Optionally:
+   - Customize the system prompt
-3. Optionally enable file reading tools
+   - Enable file reading tools
+   - Configure fallback models (for Vercel AI Gateway)
 4. Start chatting with the AI
+5. Use the "Stop" button to cancel a request if needed
+6. View token usage for each message in the conversation

 ### Settings

 1. Navigate to `/settings`
 2. Add or update API keys for different providers
+3. Optionally add a GitHub token (for future private repository support)
-3. Keys are stored in localStorage
+4. Keys are stored securely in localStorage
+5. View billing information (total cost and tokens consumed)

 ## Project Structure